Notes from the Internet - Is King James Bible Onlyism a Cult?

-What have you guys to offer us in its place?
+What do the KJB critics have to offer us in its place?
 The Vatican Versions that continue to change with each new edition and that NOBODY believes are the infallible words of God and that people actually read and study less and less.
-THAT is what you have to give us.
+THAT is what they have to give us.

 No thank you.
 I and many others will stick to our God honored and time tested King James Holy Bible.